motioneye-project/motioneyeos/board/lego/ev3/readme.txt

 Boot process :
 --------------

+The EV3 boots from an EEPROM.
+This loads whatever is on the built-in 16MB flash (usually U-Boot) and runs it.
+The U-Boot from the official LEGO firmware and mainline U-Boot will attempt to boot a Linux kernel from the external µSD card.
-The u-boot on-board the EV3 brick has provision to boot a Linux kernel from the external µSD card.
-It will try to load a uImage from the first µSD card partition, which must be formatted with a FAT filesystem.
+It will try to load a uImage (and optional boot.scr) from the first µSD card partition, which must be formatted with a FAT filesystem.
+If no µSD is found or it does not contain a uImage file, then the EV3 will boot the uImage from the built-in 16MB flash.

 How to build it
 ===============